aoliveiramagalhaes/blog/exercises/where-is-my-cat.md

 6. Create a function to pick a random number
 7. Create a click handler
 8. Link the boxes with your click handler
-9. Make it work
+9. Make it work :pray:
-10. Profit
+10. Profit :tada:
-11. Bonus
+11. Bonus :star:

 #### Display your images